Edirom/edirom-web-components/README.md

 This web component implements an audio player based on the HTML5 audio facility.
 It can be tested here, external interaction with the component is demonstrated by HTML forms: [demo page](audio-player.html)

 Further conceptual and technical information can be found on the [submodule page of the component](edirom-audio-player/).

+## Edirom Verovio Renderer

+This web component implements an MEI renderer based on Verovio.
+It can be tested here, external interaction with the component is demonstrated by HTML forms: [demo page](verovio-renderer.html)

+Further conceptual and technical information can be found on the [submodule page of the component](edirom-verovio-render/).